We work with amazing teachers. Here's a list of contributors, past and present:

 Jennifer has been teaching retreats and leading workshops since 1992, and since 2000 she has been a leader in creating vibrant on-line communities and innovative learning experiences.
 Her recent discovery and obsession with running has led her to the trails and half-marathons.
 She married the love of her life at 50, and is the very proud mom of Lillian and very proud bonus mom to Aidan.

 Through yoga and running, Julia has found deep joy, personal growth, and amazing communities.
 Julia discovered yoga at the age of 16, eventually becoming a 500 hour yoga teacher at the age of 20.
 She is passionate about teaching yoga to runners and has taught hundreds of athletes, from elite endurance athletes in her hometown of Boston to adolescent Ethiopian female runners in Sululta, Ethiopia, where Julia worked as the program director of the Yaya Girls Running Program.
+Julia plans to return to Ethiopia in 2018 to produce a documentary project featuring Ethiopian female distance runners.

 Erin Taylor is a yoga coach and founder of Jasyoga, a revolutionary approach to yoga for athletes.